Diego-Brocanelli/workstation_configuration/README.md

 ## Compatibility

-Tests were performed on Linux Mint 19.2 and Ubuntu 19.10
+Tests were performed on Linux Mint 19.2, 19.20, Ubuntu 19.10 and 20.04.

 ## Setup

-You can edit the `setup.sh` file stating what you want to be installed or not.
+You must copy the file `setup.sh.example`, rename it to` setup.sh.` and edit the file informing what you want to install or not.

 To do this simply open the file and inform with `true` or `false` what you want to install.